-Our operating results have in the past and could in the future vary significantly from quarter-to-quarter and yearto-year and may fail to match our past performance, our projections or the expectations of securities analysts because of a variety of factors, many of which are outside of our control and, as a result, should not be relied upon as an indicator of future performance.
+Our operating results have in the past and could in the future vary significantly from quarter-to-quarter and year-to-year and may fail to match our past performance, our projections or the expectations of securities analysts because of a variety of factors, many of which are outside of our control and, as a result, should not be relied upon as an indicator of future performance.
 As a result, we may not be able to accurately forecast our operating results and growth rate.
 Any of these events could cause the market price of our common stock to fluctuate.
 Factors that may contribute to the variability of our operating results include:

-• our ability to attract new customers and engage new members, and retain existing customers and members;

-• achievement of performance metrics and the realization of savings in healthcare spend by our customers resulting from the utilization of our solutions;

-- the upfront costs in our customer, member and trusted supplier relationships; - the enrollment cycles and employee benefit practices of our customers; - the financial condition of our current and potential customers; - changes in our sales and implementation cycles; - introductions and expansions of our offerings, or challenges with their introduction; - changes in our pricing or fee structures or those of our competitors;

-• the timing and success of new offering introductions by us or our competitors or any other change in the competitive landscape of our industry, including consolidation among our competitors;

-• increases in operating expenses that we may incur to grow and expand our operations and to remain competitive;

-- our ability to successfully expand our business; - breaches of information security or privacy; - changes in stock-based compensation expenses; - the amount and timing of operating costs and capital expenditures related to the expansion of our - adverse litigation judgments, settlements, or other litigation-related costs; - changes in the structure of healthcare provider and payment systems;
+- our ability to attract new customers and engage new members, and retain and engage with existing customers and members; - achievement of performance metrics and the realization of savings in healthcare spend by our customers resulting from the utilization of our solutions; - the upfront costs in our customer, member and trusted supplier relationships; - the enrollment cycles and employee benefit practices of our customers; - the financial condition of our current and potential customers; - changes in our sales and implementation cycles; - introductions and expansions of our offerings, or challenges with their introduction; - changes in our pricing or fee structures or those of our competitors; - the timing and success of new offering introductions by us or our competitors or any other change in the competitive landscape of our industry, including consolidation among our competitors; - increases in operating expenses that we may incur to grow and expand our operations and to remain competitive; - our ability to successfully expand our business; - breaches of information security or privacy; - changes in stock-based compensation expenses;

-• changes in the legislative or regulatory environment, including with respect to healthcare, privacy, or data protection, or enforcement by government regulators, including fines, orders, or consent decrees;

-• the cost and potential outcomes of ongoing or future regulatory investigations or examinations, or of future litigation;

-changes in our effective tax rate;

-• our ability to make accurate accounting estimates and appropriately recognize revenue for our existing and future offerings;

-- changes in accounting standards, policies, guidance, interpretations, or principles; - instability in the financial markets; - general economic conditions, both domestic and international; - volatility in the global financial markets;

-• political, economic, and social instability, including terrorist activities and outbreaks of public health threats, such as coronavirus, influenza, or other highly communicable diseases or viruses, and any disruption these events may cause to the global economy; and changes in business or macroeconomic conditions.
+- the amount and timing of operating costs and capital expenditures related to the expansion of our business; - adverse litigation judgments, settlements, or other litigation-related costs; - changes in the structure of healthcare provider and payment systems; - changes in the legislative or regulatory environment, including with respect to healthcare, privacy, or data protection, or enforcement by government regulators, including fines, orders, or consent decrees; - the cost and potential outcomes of ongoing or future regulatory investigations or examinations, or of future litigation; - changes in our effective tax rate; - our ability to make accurate accounting estimates and appropriately recognize revenue for our existing and future offerings; - changes in accounting standards, policies, guidance, interpretations, or principles; - instability in the financial markets; - general economic conditions, both domestic and international; - volatility in the global financial markets; - political, economic, and social instability, including terrorist activities and outbreaks of public health threats, such as coronavirus, influenza, or other highly communicable diseases or viruses, and any disruption these events may cause to the global economy; and - changes in business or macroeconomic conditions.